-- (a) Document showing name of the person authorised to act on behalf of the entity; - (b) Aadhaar/PAN/ OVD for proof of identity and address in respect of the person holding an attorney to transact on its behalf and - (c) Such documents as may be required by the HFC to establish the legal existence of such an entity/juridical person.
+- a.
+Document showing name of the person authorised to act on behalf of the entity; - b.
+Aadhaar/PAN/ OVD for proof of identity and address in respect of the person holding an attorney to transact on its behalf and

 Part-IV CDD Measures for Identification of Beneficial Owner